pulumi/pulumi-component-provider-ts-boilerplate/README.md

 The provider plugin can be packaged into a tarball and hosted at a custom server URL to make it easier to distribute to users.

-Currently, three tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-xyz-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-windows-amd64.tar.gz`) each containing the same file: the platform-specific binary `pulumi-resource-xyz` created in the `./bin` directory after running `make install_provider`.
-These artifacts can be generated automatically in the `dist` directory using `make dist`.
+Currently, five tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-xyz-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-linux-arm64.tar.gz` `pulumi-resource-xyz-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-darwin-arm64.tar.gz`, `pulumi-resource-xyz-v0.0.1-windows-amd64.tar.gz`) each containing the same files: the platform-specific binary `pulumi-resource-xyz`, README and LICENSE.
+The fill set of binaries can be automatically generated using the command `make dist`.

 TODO explain custom server hosting in more detail.